x64dbg/blog/_posts/11-12-2016-weekly-digest-15.md

 ## Case-insensitive regex search in symbol view

-It is now possible to use both case sensitive and insensitive searching in the symbol view.
+It is now possible to use both case sensitive and insensitive regex searching in the symbol view.

 ![regex](https://i.imgur.com/O4R9hTa.png)